buildpacks/spec/platform.md

 - The image config's `Env` field has the environment variable `PACK_STACK_ID` set to the stack ID.
 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.

-The build image MUST initiate the detection phase when the `/lifecycle/detector` executable is invoked.
+To initiate the detection phase, the platform MUST invoke the `/lifecycle/detector` executable with the user and environment defined in the build image config.
 Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.

 ```bash